Skip to Content

 • 10 RVminders included - 8 pre-labeled reminders and 2 blank reminders that you can customize

-These are great to use even if you stop at a park for lunch during your travels.
+Imagine, if you will, what happens if you forget to do any of these things and start driving.
+For under $20, you’ve got some pretty affordable insurance.
+These are great to use, even if you stop at a park for lunch during your travels.
 Opening the vent and a window to get some air circulating?
 Slap the RV minder for vents and windows on your wheel and give yourself the gift of a friendly reminder before you turn the key to leave.

-3: Cell Phone Signal Booster
+Cell Phone Signal Booster

+For those of us who need to stay connected on the road (and that’s a whole lot of us these days), a quality cell phone signal booster is among the most essential motorhome accessories.
 A cell phone signal booster not only improves your data speed but also the quality of your voice calls.
-It works with multiple users and devices whether you’re at your campsite or on the road.
+It works with multiple users and devices, whether you’re at your campsite or on the road.

+We’ve used and loved the weBoost Drive Reach RV.
+It’s FCC-approved, works with all carriers, and comes with a two-year warranty.
 Just remember that a cell signal booster doesn’t create a cell signal.
 It picks up the outside signal and amplifies it inside your RV.
-Improvement of the cell signal depends on how far the booster is from the nearest cell tower, and other factors such as traffic on the tower.
+The improvement of the cell signal depends on how far the booster is from the nearest cell tower, as well as other factors such as traffic on the tower.

 In the way of a heads up, be advised that the product doesn’t come with a 12V power cord (it’s sold separately).
-Without that cord, the unit requires 120V power to operate.
+Without that cord, the unit requires 120V AC power to operate.

 You can find the weBoost on Amazon:

-weBoost Drive Reach RV - Cell Phone Signal Booster kit | Boosts 4G LTE & 5G for All U.S. Carriers - Verizon, AT&T, T-Mobile & more | Made in the U.S. | FCC Approved (model 470354)
+weBoost Drive Reach RV II- Cell Phone Signal Booster kit | Boosts 4G LTE & 5G for All U.S. Carriers - Verizon, AT&T, T-Mobile & More | Made in The U.S. | FCC Approved (Model 474061)

 Or you can grab it directly from weBoost with this coupon for a 5% discount: